 The Basilica requires the participation of the Basilica organist at all weddings, including those at which a Nuptial Mass is not celebrated.
 The Basilica organist is the only person to play the organ and keyboard.
 His services are included in the $1,200 offering requested for the church.
 Minimally, the cantor will sing the responsorial psalm and the Gospel Alleluia.
 Of course, if you wish, the cantor will also lead the assembly in other singing, as well as offer meditative song.
 During the ceremony, cantors are located in the choir loft, next to the organist.

 Subject to the review and approval of the Music Director, you are free to engage outside soloists for non-congregational singing, as well as additional musicians, to supplement the services of the Basilica organist.
 However, please do not contract any outside soloists or musicians without first consulting with the Basilica Music Director.
 Outside cantors and musicians are guests of the Basilica and as such are to follow the directions of the Basilica Music Director.
+If a couple desires the singing of the “Ave Maria”, by someone other than our Music Director, that person will have to audition before permission is given for the hymn to be included.
+The soloist must be able to pronounce the Latin correctly, and sing the hymn as it is written.
 Added musicians are responsible for providing, as necessary, appropriate music to the Basilica organist.
 Also, if the added musicians have not worked before with the Basilica organist, it may be necessary for there to be a music rehearsal, the cost of which is the responsibility of the wedding couple.

 All musicians, other than the Basilica organist provided by the church, are to be considered independent contractors.
 Their fees are NOT included in the offering you make to the parish.
 Although the Basilica Music Director may be able to assist you with referrals, all arrangements and payments concerning outside musicians will be your responsibility.

 In order to encourage participation at their ceremony, couples will often choose to create a worship aid (program) for their celebration.
-While the Wedding Coordinator will review a draft copy of your program, the design and printing of the program are the responsibility of the couple
+The couple will submit their selection for the Scripture readings and music to be included in the worship aid.
+The Basilica Parish Office will produce the worship aid as part of the wedding fee.

 Given the sacred nature of the marriage celebration, photographers and videographers must be careful not to disrupt or distract those in attendance.
 Couples are responsible for communicating these guidelines to their photographer and/or videographer.
 Failure to abide by these guidelines will lead to restrictions on the photographer for future weddings.